virgili0/Virgilio/README.md

 In each section i've put content for the first time you arrive there (during the first complete iteration), and some content for next time you arrive there (after the 3 phase).

 The structure follows the track proposed by the Stanford awesome course.

-I **strongly suggest you** to follow the entire course once, and then try to get more comfortable with each topic (e.g. ANN, CNN...).
+You find the slides [here](http://cs231n.stanford.edu/slides/2018/).

 ### CNN - Convolutional Neural Networks
 ### RNN - Recurrent Neural Networks